ckelling/SODA_501/project/src/Project log.md

-﻿This file is to keep track of our progress and tasks every week.
+This file is to keep track of our progress and tasks every week.

 #Week of Feb 19
 ## Shipi - Humanizr